ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 ```

 Again, this works but we force readers to untangle the pattern matching expression in their
 heads.
-Rust provides a function `map` which we can make use of instead
+Rust provides a function `map` which we can make use of instead.

 ```rust
 fn get_shorest_length(names: Vec<&str>) -> Option<usize> {